GlobetrotterTravel/GlobetrotterTravel.github.io/iris/organizations.md

 Each organization is identified by a unique **Organization Number** and a unique **Organization Name**, which is normally the organization's trading name.
 An optional **Description** can provide additional context about the organization.

 Organizations can be arranged hierarchically by specifying a **Parent Organization**, allowing you to model corporate structures and relationships.
-The **Hybrid List Item Policy** controls how the organization's custom hybrid lists interact with global lists—either `Replace` to override global items entirely, or `Extend` to add to them.
+The **Hybrid List Item Policy** controls how the organization's custom hybrid lists interact with global lists-either `Replace` to override global items entirely, or `Extend` to add to them.

 ## Inheritence